-Inside: Check out these tips on how to prevent getting sick as a teacher!
+Inside: Check out these tips on how to not get sick as a teacher!
 By following the advice in this post, you can avoid getting sick as a teacher

 When I decided to go into teaching, I had no clue how often I was going to be sick.
 However, when you are around kids all day every day, that means GERMS.
-While I was student teaching, I found myself catching nearly EVERY bug that came into my classroom.
-Needless to say, I was sick quite often, and came to expect that it was just part of the job.
+While I was student teaching, I found myself catching nearly EVERY bug that came into my classroom, my cooperating teacher called it “first-year teacher sickness.”
+Needless to say, I was sick quite often and came to expect that it was just part of the job.

 1) Use hand sanitizer and wash your hands to prevent getting sick as a teacher.

 Even though using hand sanitizer won’t 100% protect you from every illness that enters your classroom, using a bit of Purell after cleaning up a child’s desk, shaking hands with kids or parents, or even opening your classroom door can make a huge difference in keeping germs at bay.

 While sanitizer is perfect in a pinch, be sure to wash your hands whenever you get a chance, as well.

 2) Leave work at school.

 There are two reasons for this.
 First, leave the germs at school.
 Did you know that there was a study done that concluded teaching is the germiest job?
 You are exposed to germs all day every day, you don’t want to bring them home to spread to your family.

 Second, staying up all hours of the night grading papers is not good for your well-being or mental focus.

 Step away from the non-stop workload and get some much-needed rest and family time at home.
 The balance between work, family, and your own personal time can go a long way in maintaining your physical health.